 Bårdsen et al. (2004) and Bårdsen et al. (2005, Ch.
 7) have assessed the NPC from another perspective, namely that of encompassing.
-For several countries, models already exist which (claim to) explain inflation, and it is generally advisable to test a new model, the NPC in this case, against such models.
+For several countries, inflation models existed already, and it is generally advisable to test a new model, the NPC in this case, against such models.
 Bårdsen et al. (2004) concentrate on the dynamic imperfect competition model (ICM) of wage and price setting mentioned in the introduction, and find that the NPC model fails to account for the properties of this existing model.
-Conversely, the dynamic ICM model seems to be able to account for many NPC properties.
+Conversely, the dynamic ICM model seems to be able to account for many NPC properties.6

 For example, based on the ICMs for UK and Norway presented in Bårdsen et al. (1998), it can be hypothesized that the wage-share variable in GGL's euro-area NPC is a misrepresentation of the true underlying equilibrium correction variable, and therefore that the estimation results for b is probably not as robust as GGL will have us to believe.
-Using GGLs data set Bårdsen et al. (2004) show that the significance of the wage share is fragile and depends on the exact implementation of the estimation method used, thus refuting that result number 4. above is robust on euro-area data.
+Using GGL's data set Bårdsen et al. (2004) show that the significance of the wage share is fragile and depends on the exact implementation of the estimation method used, thus refuting that result number 4. above is robust on euro-area data.

 Bårdsen et al. (2004) also show that the NPC model, and the ICM, can be written as a price adjustment model in equilibrium correction form, see Sargan (1980) and Nymoen (1991).
 However, compared to the dynamic ICM, the NPC is a highly restrictive equilibrium correction model.
 On the one hand this means that the NPC can potentially parsimoniously encompass the ICM, but on the other hand it is also possible that the ICM class of models can successfully explain the seemingly robust features of the NPC.
 The test results, on euro data, UK data and Norwegian data, show that features 1.-3. can be explained in the light of the ICM.
 The crux of the argument is the misrepresentation of the equilibrium correction part of the model.
-When that part of the model is re-specified, with equilibrium correction terms consistent with the wage curve and the long-run price setting equation which are typical of the ICM framework, the hypothesis $a^f = 0$ can no longer be rejected, and $a^{f} + a^{b}$ is estimated to be less than one.
-Both findings are best understood on the premise that, with the (tentatively) correct equilibrium correction terms in place, the model is no longer the differenced data (random walk) model of prices which the NPC model effectively is, see Fuhrer (2006).
-Finally, since the significance of $a^{f}$ is non-robust, it cannot be taken for granted that property 3. holds.
-On the contrary, $a^b$ seems to be larger than $a^f$ for the investigated data sets.
-In the case of Norway this is confirmed by the results in Boug et al. (2006).
+When that part of the model is re-specified, with equilibrium correction terms consistent with the wage curve and the long-run price setting equation which are typical of the ICM framework, the hypothesis $a^f = 0$ can no longer be rejected, and $a^f + a^b$ is estimated to be less than one.
+In the case of Norway, this is confirmed by the results in Boug et al. (2006).